RohanKapurDEV/pantheon-core/README.md

 # Pantheon Core

 Pantheon is a protocol on Solana for vaults that automate common trading patterns, onchain.
 The only vault currently present is the AutoDCA vault, more will follow eventually.
+Nothing has been professionally audited, please use at your own risk.

 ## Smart Contracts